Forney Transportation Museum

 The Forney Transportation Museum is a transportation museum located in Denver, Colorado.

 It is named after the founder, J.D.
 Forney, who started Forney Industries, Inc., in Fort Collins.

 Collection

 The museum maintains a collection of approximately 800 exhibits.
 Its early years were focused on antique automobiles but the focus soon expanded to other modes of transport.
-The museum has a slogan, "Anything on Wheels".
+The museum has a slogan, "Experience Transportation History".
 They feature, among others, the following items: